saurabhagarwal2510/GAN-TL/README.md

 ## Datasets Overview

 ### 1. Modified California Housing Prices Dataset
+Modifications Applied:

+Feature Scaling: Features were standardized using the StandardScaler method in scikit-learn, transforming each feature to zero mean and unit variance.

+Data Splitting: The dataset was split into training and testing sets using stratified sampling (train_test_split) to ensure balanced representation across classes.

+GAN-Augmented Data: Synthetic data points were generated using a Generative Adversarial Network (GAN).
+GAN-generated samples closely mimic the real dataset's distribution, thereby reducing the domain gap and enhancing model generalization.
 #### Description
 This dataset is derived from the well-known California Housing dataset from the 1990 census.
 It has been modified to introduce missing values to test machine learning algorithms' robustness in handling incomplete datasets.